sanjana-roy/sanjana-roy.github.io/Dorian/Dorian.md

 ## Original Study Information

-**summarize Wang et al (2016) similar to the Holler (2021) summary below**

 Holler (2021) loosely replicated the methods of Wang et al (2016) for the case of Hurricane Dorian's landfall on the U.S. mainland during the 2019 Atlantic Hurricane season.
 Wang et al.'s (2016) data was based on Twitter Search API queries for 'fire' and 'wildfire' and then further focused on the specific wildfires in 'Bernado' and 'San Marcos' during the time period of May 13, 2014 to May 22, 2014.
 The geographical extent of this twitter data was set at a radius of 40 miles from San Diego County.
 The authors conducted an analysis identifying important terms and term clusters, using k-means method of clustering, and found that the majority of tweets focused on the need to evacuate or the current state of fires and extent of damage caused in homes.
 A social network analysis was also conducted based on retweet relationships identified in the data, finding that local news media have a large impact on the social media network and the distribution of information.
-Lastly, the authors also used dual kernel density estimation (dual KDE) to map the spatial patterns of tweets associated with the two specific wildfires in Bernado and San Marcos and found that tweet locations largely corresponded with the locations of wildfires.
+Lastly, the authors also used dual kernel density estimation (Dual KDE), in conjuntion with census population data at the block level, to map the spatial patterns of tweets associated with the two specific wildfires in Bernado and San Marcos and found that tweet locations largely corresponded with the locations of wildfires.

 Holler modified Wang et al's methods by not searching for retweets for network analysis, focusing instead on original Tweet content with keywords hurricane, Dorian, or sharpiegate (a trending hashtag referring to the storm).
 Holler modified the methodology for normalizing tweet data by creating a normalized Tweet difference index and extended the methodology to test for spatial clustering with the local Getis-Ord statistic.
 The study tested a hypothesis that false narratives of hurricane risk promulgated at the highest levels of the United States government would significantly distort the geographic distribution of Twitter activity related to the hurricane and its impacts, finding that original Twitter data still clustered only in the affected areas of the Atlantic coast in spite of false narratives about risk of a westward track through Alabama.